qbead/qbeadWebsite/content/book/sight.md

 ## Persistence of Vision

-There is another imperfection about our eyes.
-They are rather slow.
-And again, this leads to tricks we can employ in order to make interesting effects without using complicated hardware.
+Our eyes have another imperfection we can take advantage of while programming the SpinWheel: they are rather slow.
 Consider the example below, where you can select the speed at which a shade of blue and a shade of red switch between each other.

 <style>
 #povtests {